 Now that you know what you are looking for, you might encounter that everything in your roof seems normal and in good standing but you did notice a small bubble on the paint, nothing immediately concerning.
 That’s fine, just make sure the next time you are looking out for storm damage that’s one of the first areas to check.

 We talk to clients all the time that had a very small leak and after one storm the problem seems to get a lot worse.
 This happens because the leak could be a lot older than the homeowner originally thought, and water has been damaging the wood until the amount of water becomes very noticeable after a heavy rainy afternoon.

-What about if you have an emergency and water start leaking into your living room?
-Well, we go out on the field and find out how creative business and homeowners can be.
+What about if you have an emergency and water starts leaking into your living room?
+Well, we go out on the field and find out how creative businesses and homeowners can be.
 We run into very interesting repairs, sometimes installed so well they forget they had a leaky roof in the first place until the repair fails and then it becomes an issue again.

 When you go looking out for storm damage Remember: